Monday, May 25, 2026

 This paper situates José Rizal within the philosophical crisis of the nineteenth century, arguing that his enduring significance lies not merely in nationalist thought or literary achievement, but in a sustained ethical reworking of modern philosophy under conditions of colonial domination.
 Against the backdrop of Enlightenment disillusionment, Darwinian deep time, and the fragmentation of reason into competing intellectual currents, Rizal emerges as a critical appropriator rather than a passive recipient of European ideas.
 The study advances three central claims.
 First, Rizal transforms historicism into a form of critical historicism, rejecting both historical nihilism and teleological philosophies that subsume suffering into rational progress, and recasting history as a site of moral accountability and dignity.
 Second, he articulates a normative liberalism under constraint, in which freedom is understood not as an endpoint of history but as an ethical discipline requiring education, self-cultivation, and civic vigilance.
 Third, Rizal develops a philosophy of mediation—rather than synthesis—through which cultural sapin-sapin (layered identity), moral agency under domination, and critical hope are held in productive tension without recourse to metaphysical guarantees or revolutionary absolutism.
 By integrating history, education, culture, and moral agency into a coherent ethical posture, Rizal offers an account of nationhood as an unfinished project, sustained by responsibility rather than destiny.
 The paper concludes that Rizal should be read as a philosopher of unfinished freedom, whose thought remains relevant for contemporary debates on coloniality, dignity, and the ethical conditions of political life.

-José Rizal; nineteenth-century philosophy; critical historicism; coloniality; liberalism under constraint; moral agency; education and civic formation; sapin-sapin; philosophical mediation; critical hope; national consciousness; ethics of freedom
+Keywords: José Rizal; nineteenth-century philosophy; critical historicism; coloniality; liberalism under constraint; moral agency; education and civic formation; sapin-sapin; philosophical mediation; critical hope; national consciousness; ethics of freedom

 Click to read